Using the Taxonium desktop app#

 You can download the Taxonium desktop app for Windows, MacOS, or Linux from the releases page.

-On MacOS you may need to “unquarantine” the app, because the code has not been signed.
-You this page for how to do this, or run:
+On MacOS you will need to “unquarantine” the app, because the code has not been signed.
+Before you do this, the application will claim that it is “damaged and can’t be opened”.

 sudo xattr -r -d com.apple.quarantine "/Applications/Taxonium.app"